skoolkid/skoolkit/sphinx/source/man/sna2skool.py.rst

 -o, --org `ADDR`
-  Specify the origin address of a binary (.bin) file; the default origin address is 65536 minus the length of the file.
+  Specify the origin address of a binary (.bin) file; the default origin address is 65536 minus the length of the file. `ADDR` must be a decimal number, or a hexadecimal number prefixed by '0x'.

 -p, --page `PAGE`
   Specify the page (0-7) of a 128K snapshot to map to 49152-65535.